Heuchera (Coral Bells)

 Moisture:

-Heuchera prefer average moisture levels.
-They do not tolerate overly wet or overly dry conditions.
-Under high light intensities, marginal leaf burn may occur if the plants become water stressed.
-Do not allow to dry out between waterings.
-When irrigation is necessary, water them thoroughly, allowing the soil to dry slightly between waterings.
+Prefer moderate moisture levels, do not tolerate being overly wet.
+In high light conditions, marginal leaf burn may occur if water stressed.
+Water thoroughly and allow soil to dry slightly between waterings.

 Planting Level: